Henry-yan/kgn/README.md

 # kgn
 ---
 ## Introduction
 KGN is a Nearest Neighbor Search algorithm, based on NSG

+The project is currently closed-source, and we will consider open sourcing it after the associated research paper has been accepted.

 ---